phetsims/qa/documentation/qa-book.md

 *Column 3 says:* ?phetioDebug
 *How?*
+On one random platform combination:
-* One random platform combination should use the `?phetioDebug` query parameter.
+ 1. Add the `?phetioDebug` query parameter.
-  * Open the console.
+ 2. Open the console.
-  * Manipulate the sim and see if any errors come up.
+ 3. Manipulate the sim and see if any errors come up.
-  * Hit "Preview Sim" button.
+ 4. Hit "Preview Sim" button.
-  * Open the console in the launched sim.
+ 5. Open the console in the launched sim.
-  * Play with the launched sim and see if any errors come up.
+ 6. Play with the launched sim and see if any errors come up.

 #### Test 9: Client Requests